University High School (Normal, Illinois): Athletics and extracurriculars

 The boys' golf team won the IHSA state championship 7 years in a row, ending in 2019 when they fell to the Irish of Peoria Notre Dame; the girls' golf team has won it 4 years in a row.
 U-High is also known for its basketball program which was home to coach Cal Hubbard.
 The swimming, boys' tennis, cross country, cheerleading, wrestling, football, and soccer teams along with many others are also highly competitive in the IHSA.
 The U-High girls' basketball team has had at least 20 wins in the past 4 seasons and since 1992 have 13 Regional Titles, 7 Sectional Titles with a 3rd and a 4th-place finish.
 The U-High girls' soccer team won 5 straight Regional Titles from 2007- 2011 and in 2010 won their first Sectional Championship in the past 7 years.
 In the 2010 season, the men's swim team took third place.
 In 2014 the men's swim won the IHSA state title.
 The men's cross country team has brought home trophies for three consecutive years (2009-2011) placing 2nd, 3rd, and 3rd respectively at the IHSA State Meet.
 Also in 2012 the woman's cross country team took 2nd at the IHSA state meet.
 The men's and women's cross country teams have both been Cornbelt Conference Champions from (2009- 2016).
 In 2012, the men's basketball team went to state and placed second, the boys' baseball team earned a class 2A state championship, and the girls' soccer team earned a 4th-place finish at state.
 In addition, in 2016, both boys soccer and golf teams won state championships.
 In 2017, the boys track team won the 2A state championship.

-The Speech Team from 2009-2012 has captured both the Regional and Sectional Championships and had 3rd and 4th-place finishers at Nationals in 2008 and 2011 respectively.
+The Speech Team from 2009 to 2012 has captured both the Regional and Sectional Championships and had 3rd and 4th-place finishers at Nationals in 2008 and 2011 respectively.
 Additionally, the Speech Team won the IHSA State Finals Championship in 2013.
 The math team received 7th place in 2007 and 9th place in 2008 for class 2A.
-In 2008 Chess scored 5-2 to win first in their class with a fourth round win against number 1 seed Niles North.
-In 2009 the chess team went 6-1 to earn 6th place in the Illinois High School Association chess tournament.
-U-High’s WYSE team has qualified for the state competition for 20+ years in a row.
+In 2008 Chess scored 5–2 to win first in their class with a fourth round win against number 1 seed Niles North.
+In 2009 the chess team went 6–1 to earn 6th place in the Illinois High School Association chess tournament.
+U-High's WYSE team has qualified for the state competition for 20+ years in a row.
 The WYSE team has won 4 state titles (1998, 2013, 2014, 2016).